Showing posts with label Europe tennis travel. Show all posts

 Change is hard.
 New is risky.

-To truly separate between the hype and the reality requires you to put boots on the ground with due diligence.
+To truly separate hype from reality, you need to put boots on the ground with due diligence.
 In March 2021, I flew red-eye from San Diego to Miami cross-country to arrive Day 1 for the filming and meet the entire film crew of TopCourt.
 Pitch Decks only tell you so much.

 You need to go the extra mile and be able to bring yourself there.
 Show that you're willing to grind out the hours alongside the team to understand how operations work.
 No armchair QB's if you're in it with your own post-tax dollars.